mjbhobe/dl-pytorch/Tutorial.md

 * `hist` is the value returned by the `fit(...)` call as shown above.
 * `metric` (optional, default=None) is the additional metric you want to plot. **This should be a string value and should be one of the metrics you track in the `metrics=[...]` parameter** of the `compile()` call.
 You can leave it out, in which case only the `loss` will be plotted.
 Recall that `loss` is tracked by default!
 You should specify the metric using the same string value you used in the `compile()` call - e.g. if you used metric=['accuracy'], then you should use `metric='accuracy'` here. **In this version, there is support for just 1 metric (apart from `loss`)**.
-* `plot_title` is a user defined title for your plot (e.g. 'Performance plots of model XXX')
+* `plot_title` is a user defined title for your plot (e.g. 'Performance plots of model XXX') [Optional: with a default value of None (no title)]
 * `fig_size=(x, y)` - this is an additional optional parameter you can specify to size your plot to some dimension of your choice - I use it only if my plot gets 'crunched up'.
 The default value is `fig_size=(16,5)`

 The output of the above `show_plots(...)` call will be something like below - on the left is the plot of loss vs epochs (for both the training & cross-validation datasets) and on the right is the plot for `acc` against epochs.

 ![](images/show_plots.png)

 You can see that across epochs, the _training_ and _validation_ losses fall to their lows, whereas the accuracies rise to their highest values.
-If there is a large gap between the loss plots, with $training\ loss << validation\ loss$ your model is overfitting training data!
+If there is a large gap between the loss plots, with `training loss << validation loss` your model is over-fitting training data!
+The epochs from where these plots start to diverge is the point from where the model has started over-fitting.
+Similarly, if the `validation loss is << than training loss`, your model is under-fitting.

 ### Evaluating Model performance
-Once you are done with training, you will want to verify model's performance on `testing` data & labels, which the model _has not seen_ during the entire cross-training process.
+Once you are done with training, you will want to verify model's performance on `testing` data & labels.
+You should never _expose_ your model to test data during training!
 This can be done as follows:

 ```python
 # assuming you are tracking both accuracy & f1-score metrics